thundercore/developers-portal/docs/faqs/general.md

 You can always review live activity and performance on [ThunderScan(Mainnet)](https://scan.thundercore.com) and [ThunderScan(Testnet)](https://scan-testnet.thundercore.com).

-## What type of dApps are a good fit for ThunderCore?
+## What type of DApps are a good fit for ThunderCore?
-Any dApp which requires some form of real time interaction with its users is a perfect match for ThunderCore.
+Any DApp which requires some form of real time interaction with its users is a perfect match for ThunderCore.
 Imagine a blockchain poker game fully hosted on the ThunderCore blockchain.

 Additionally DApps which have lot of transactions will be perfectly suited for ThunderCore as gas costs on ThunderCore are 100x cheaper than Ethereum.